 In Medical School, there is a term called, Medical Student Syndrome.
 During the course of this class you will learn about many disorders.
 It is not uncommon that learning about these disorders may result in the belief that you or your loved ones exhibit the symptoms associated with a particular, or several, disorder(s).
 Remember that these disorders are relatively uncommon, and that you are likely not the exception to the rule.
 However, if you are concerned that you or a loved one are suffering from a mental disorder, please seek help via Rutgers CAPS (Counseling, ADAP [Alcohol and Drug Abuse Program], & Psychiatric Services).
-During regular business hours (8:30AM - 4:30 PM), call 848.932.7884 (ask for on call counselor) and 732-235-5700, after hours and on weekends.
-You may also access helpful mental health information and resources for yourself or a friend in a mental health crisis on your smartphone or table via the Just In Case App.
+During regular business hours (8:30AM - 4:30 PM), call 848-932-7884 (ask for on call counselor).
+After hours, if you are in a medical emergency, you may call 911 or the Rutgers University Police Department at 848-932-7211.
+You may also call 855-515-5700 for 24-hour acute psychiatric services.